gaelreyrol/udev-nix/ReadMe.md

 For now this is a pet project to improve my Nix knowledge, the API might change in the future.

+Don't hesitate to submit changes that will help me to improve the code 🤗.

 > **DO NOT USE IN PRODUCTION**

 ## Usage